GLUTEN FREE SALMON CAKES – serves 6

 ♦ preheat the oven to 350 degrees (175 degrees C)

-♦ Lightly grease a 9 x 9 glass pan and arrange your divided chicken breasts in the pan.
-Use a larger pan if necessary.
+♦ Lightly grease a 9 x 13 glass pan and arrange your divided chicken breasts in the pan.
 Lightly season with salt/pepper.
 Then season with poultry seasoning or other chicken spice blends.
+Mrs. Dash works too.
 Put a slice of Swiss cheese onto each piece of chicken.
 Note: quantity of cheese you need may vary depending on size of cheese slice and size of chicken breasts.
 Set aside.

 ♦ Pour the box of gluten free cream of mushroom soup into a large mixing bowl.
-Add 1/4 c. milk and stir until blended.
+Add 1/4 c. milk (only if soup is really thick) and stir until blended.

-♦ Pour about half of the stuffing mix (whether it be Glutino’s or Schar) into the mushroom soup.
-Save the other half of the stuffing for the next time you make this.
-Add 1 c. uncooked chopped broccoli and stir everything into the soup mixture until thoroughly coated.
+♦ Pour 2 cups of gluten free stuffing or croutons (whether it be Glutino’s, Ians, or Schar) into the mushroom soup.
+Add 1 c. uncooked chopped broccoli or other veggie and stir everything into the soup mixture until thoroughly coated.

 GLUTEN FREE PEAR and HAM PANINI – serves 2